First Time Renting or Buying

 Kitchen/Dining/Livingrooms.

-The front door is
+The front door is typically

-The common width is 12
+The common width is 12 feet so the length is normally

-are still some that are narrower.
+just over 30 feet.
+But there are still some that are narrower.

 Some very old units are only 8 feet wide and tend to resemble a